Felipe-Lohan/Dungeon_World/Druid_-_Streamlined.md

 **Poisonous:**

-  * Inflict your poison on them
+  * İnflict your poison on them

   * Drive them back